 Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-In the book “Thought Criminal” by Michael Richenwald, a small group struggles to maintain even the concept of individuality and free will in the face of an ever-more powerful hive mind.
+Rectenwald is a best-selling nonfiction author.
+He wrote "Beyond Woke" and "Google Archipelago".
+In his science fiction book “Thought Criminal”, a small group struggles to maintain even the concept of individuality and free will in the face of an ever-more powerful hive mind.
 They struggle to even connect with each other when every aspect of the system is suspect – including other people.
 That makes “Thought Criminal” a post-Singularity dystopian novel, though it has its strengths and weaknesses.

 The Strengths of “Thought Criminal”